SpecFlowOSS/SpecFlowWiki/Generate-Tests-from-MsBuild.md

 </Project>
 ```

 In order to be able to build your application in any environment independent of the SpecFlow installation it is recommended to store the SpecFlow tools together with your sources and use a relative path for the import.
+The [[SpecFlow NuGet package|NuGet Integration]] also contains all necessary files to support MsBuild generation (`tools` folder).

 ```xml
 <Import Project="..\lib\SpecFlow\TechTalk.SpecFlow.targets"/>